docker-archive/classicswarm/docs/install-manual.md

 1. SSH connection to the `manager0` instance.

-2. Get the container id or name of the `swarm` container:
+2. Get the container ID or name of the `swarm` container:

         $ docker ps

-3. Shut down the primary manager, replacing `<id_name>` with the container's id or name (for example, "8862717fe6d3" or "trusting_lamarr").
+3. Shut down the primary manager, replacing `<id_name>` with the container's ID or name (for example, "8862717fe6d3" or "trusting_lamarr").

-        docker rm -f <id_name>
+        docker container rm -f <id_name>

-4. Start the Swarm manager.
+4. Start the swarm manager.
 For example:

         $ docker run -d -p 4000:4000 swarm manage -H :4000 --replication --advertise 172.30.0.161:4000 consul://172.30.0.161:8500

-5. Review the Engine's daemon logs the logs, replacing `<id_name>` with the new container's id or name:
+5. Review the Engine's daemon logs, replacing `<id_name>` with the new container's ID or name:

         $ sudo docker logs <id_name>

-    The output shows will show two entries like these ones:
+    The output shows two entries like these ones:

         time="2016-02-02T02:12:32Z" level=info msg="Leader Election: Cluster leadership lost"
         time="2016-02-02T02:12:32Z" level=info msg="New leader elected: 172.30.0.160:4000"